 The UX design process itself is very flexible and can change significantly depending on the circumstances, with different design teams having different ways of implementing their process.

 However, without a solid UX design process in place, a design team could be working completely in the dark.
-A clear and concise UX process, on the other hand, makes it possible to craft amazing and less problematic experiences for the user.
+A clear and concise UX process (using excellent cloud storage for seamless collaboration), on the other hand, makes it possible to craft amazing and less problematic experiences for the user.

 - Generate CSS is a bespoke conference for web designers: Grab an early bird ticket now (opens in new tab)